A Celiac’s Gluten Free Guide to Mexico

 Chicharrón: Fried pork rinds are now trending as a snack food in North America, but here in Mexico they’ve been eating them for a long time!
 They are sold in big sheets in the markets, or softened with tomatoes and salsa and made into tacos, or served as a crunchy snack in bars or at tiny ambulant street vendors.
 Celiacs: be sure to confirm they’re made of actual pork skin and not flour instead.
 I have not encountered a flour version but others have, and it’s important to ask.

 Tostadas: Thin, round disks either baked or fried, tostadas are usually made of corn and then topped with beans, cheese, guacamole, and a protein of your choice.
-Confirm made of corn, and fried in uncontaminated oil.
+Confirm made of corn, and fried in oil that has no cross-contact with gluten.

 Queso fresco, panella, Chihuahua, Cotija, and quesillo: These are but a few of many cheeses produced in Mexico, and all listed here are gluten free.
 To look out for: processed cheeses in supermarkets or fast-food stalls.